 Staff will also be trained on an ongoing basis when changes are made to these policies, practices and procedures.

 The goal of Young Drivers’ policy is to meet and surpass customer expectations while serving customers with disabilities.
 Comments on our services regarding how well these expectations are being met are welcome and appreciated.
-Questions or feedback regarding the way Young Drivers provides services to people with disabilities can be made by e-mail, hand-written letter, or a feedback form.
-All feedback will be directed to firstname.lastname@example.org or by calling 905-529-5501.
+Questions or feedback regarding the way Young Drivers provides services to people with disabilities can be made by e-mail or hand-written letter.
+All feedback will be directed to email@example.com or by calling 905-529-5501.
 If the person initiating the feedback or complaint wishes to be contacted, Young Drivers will respond within ten (10) business days in writing, in person, by e-mail or by telephone acknowledging the receipt of feedback and outlining the action(s) to be taken.
 We are committed to developing customer service policies that respect and promote the dignity and independence of people with disabilities.
 Therefore, no changes will be made to this policy before considering the impact on people with disabilities.
 Any policy of Young Drivers that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.